 If you’re an alumni, please make sure you join our jobs group on Facebook, where we post any jobs we’re sent.

-We’ll try to update this as often as we can, so keep checking back – and if you’re a News Associates trainee/alumni then ask us for help when applying.
+We’ll try to update this list as often as we can, so keep checking back – and if you’re a News Associates trainee/alumni then ask us for help when applying.

 The Financial Times have two graduate trainee programmes:

 – The news reporter scheme, for applicants who have strong research and writing skills

 – The data journalist scheme, for applicants who have skills in a relevant field such as information design, statistics, cartography or web development, and an interest in telling a story

 Both will open in November 2017 for a September 2018 start.

 The Telegraph run four different training schemes:

 – The news reporters editorial scheme, which is a three-year programme focussing on digital news reporting

 – The features reporters editorial training scheme, which is a three-year programme for graduates with a passion for features

 – The business reporters scheme, which is a four-year scheme for graduates with a specialism for business